alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 Size PCASM is currently undefined (TBD)

-For transport encryption of content, precise Size PCASM
+For transport encryption of content, exact Size PCASM
 **SHOULD NOT**
 be observable
-or inferrable.
+or inferable.

 ### Analytic PCASM

 Analytic PCASM
 is data
-which analyzes,
+which analyses,
 describes,
 reduces,
-or summarizes
+or summarises
 the "content".

 ### Conversation Metadata (**OPTIONAL**)